edermats32/Rondo-Transpatcher/README.md

 A new Translation Patcher for Rondo of Blood's English Patch.
 This is **NOT** a new translation just a new patcher script, since I had some problems with the old patcher.
+Hopefully this will make the process easier for other people to.

 All hacking credit goes to the creators of the patch: https://www.romhacking.net/translations/846/
 The patch is however included in this repo for user convinience.